ShahilPatel-IITDh/scrapio/README.md

 # scrapio
-A python library that is helpful in scrapping complete webpages including HTML, JavaScript, CSS, and Favicons.
+A Python library that is helpful in scrapping complete webpages including HTML, JavaScript, CSS, and Favicons.
 Just plug and play.

 # Webpage Content Downloader Python Library